-The internet has made boat shopping much easier because you have access to listings across the country - even the world.
-One of the largest websites for used boats is yachtworld.com.
-Its content is populated exclusively by brokers who have to pay to use it, and there are many thousands of boats listed with pictures and descriptions.

-Websites like eBay and craigslist also have thousands of boats for sale all over the country, and while good deals can be found, these sites carry their own set of risks, especially between individuals.
-Because craigslist is free for sellers to list and there are no reviews or ratings for sellers, you must use extra caution.
+The advent of the internet has made boat shopping much easier.
+One of the largest websites for used boats is Yachtworld.
+It's content is populated exclusively by brokers who have to pay to use it, and there are many thousands of boats listed with pictures and descriptions.
+Such websites as eBay and craigslist also have thousands of boats for sale all over the country, and while good deals can be found, these sites carry their own set of risks, especially between individuals.
+Because craigslist is free for sellers to list and there are no reviews or ratings of sellers, you must use extra caution.
 There are many unscrupulous "sellers" who would like to separate you from your money.